ScarlettDixon/5-CTFs-GameJams/README.md

 ---

 CyberCrime 2019 - Team Underated - A set of varying challenges, some of which could be and were automated.
-The structure of the challenges wasn't as useful as some other CTFs (They were released days apart and at times not opportune to our team) but fun did occur
+The structure of the challenges wasn't as useful as some other CTFs (They were released days apart and at times not opportune to our team) but fun did occur.

 ---